First let's determine which residues modulo 7 are congruent to cubes of integers:

 63 ≡ 6 mod 7.

-Therefore the cubic residues modulo 7 are 0, 1, and 6.
-These are the only possible values for x3, y3, and z3 modulo 7.
 Letting X = x3, Y = y3, and Z = z3, we are looking for solutions to the congruence

-X + YZ mod 7
+X + Y ≡ Z mod 7

-with these values.
 There are seven solutions:

 0 + 0 ≡ 0 mod 7